-11. Operations Management seminar courses MEPH/MSEN 5811/5911/6811/6911 and Proposal Writing course MEPH 5832 (Indirect): This five semester course sequence addresses outcomes 6 and 7.
+11. Operations Management seminar courses MEPH/MSEN 5811/5911/6811/6911 and Materials Engineering Design (and Proposal Writing) MEPH 6323 (Indirect): This five semester course sequence addresses outcomes 6 and 7.
 Assessment of the report year will begin on January 15th of the following year and results will be reported by May 1st.